liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   loss, random pressure upstream, and long-time random pressure upstream as primary causes.
 The remaining likely cause is a distributional property of the observed-pressure upstream itself or the FWI parameter dependency path.
+- Directly replaying the exact observed-pressure upstream through production `forward_kernel` and the benchmark-only experimental kernel preserved receiver outputs and replay loss exactly, but kept raw `vp.grad` max abs diff at `3.63e-4`.
+The issue is now localized to the experimental custom backward under the observed-pressure upstream distribution.
+Do not integrate the custom path into production.